• Skip to primary navigation

 Here are the different models of the Head Speed:

-• Head Speed Pro 2022 – The original version for advanced players has a 18×20 string pattern for great control and feel.
+• Head Speed Pro 2024 – The original version for advanced players has a 18×20 string pattern for great control and feel.
 This is Novak Djokovic’s racquet.

-• Head Speed MP 2022 – With a 16×19 string pattern, this version will offer more power and spin.
+• Head Speed MP 2024 – With a 16×19 string pattern, this version will offer more power and spin.
 Great for intermediate or advanced players with a power baseline game-style.

-• Head Speed Team 2022 – Slightly lighter than the MP with a thinner beam.
+• Head Speed Team 2024 – Slightly lighter than the MP with a thinner beam.
 Great for intermediate players seeking power and spin.

 Head Radical Review: A Comfortable Racquet For Everyone

-The 2021 Head Radical has a good blend of control and power with an easy-to-swing frame.
+The Head Radical has a good blend of control and power with an easy-to-swing frame.
 The 98 square inch head size makes it a more advanced racquet built for control.
 However, the 16×19 string pattern adds plenty of spin and power.

 I recommended the Head Radical for intermediate or advanced players who want a balanced racquet that is easy to swing and comfortable on the arm.
 Doubles and singles players who play competitively will like the blend of spin, power, and feel.

-Head Radical Pro tennis racquet
+Head Radical Pro 2023 tennis racquet on the tennis court

 The Head Radical is great for volleys and fast-paced groundstrokes because it is easy to handle.
 It won’t add much power to your serve, but you’ll find easy spin on kick and slice serves.
 This is a stable racquet for returning against powerful serves as well.